magento/devdocs/guides/v2.2/cloud/env/restore-environment.md

 ## Uninstall failed

-If executing the `setup:uninstall` command fails and cannot be completed, you may need to manually reset the database:
+If executing the `setup:uninstall` command fails and cannot be completed, you might need to manually reset the database:

 1. [SSH to your environment]({{ page.baseurl }}/cloud/env/environments-ssh.html#ssh).
 1. Connect to the database.